One-dimensional approximation of measures in Wasserstein distances: Preliminaries

-in the sense of measures. \end{theorem} This result is hidden in the proof in~\cite{ambrosio2004topics} of the usual thesis of Golab's Theorem, see also~\cite{paolini2013existence}.
-For the reader's convenience we give a simple proof in Appendix~\ref{appendix.kuratowski_convergence}. \begin{remark} As we have not used any properties from the vector space structure of $\mathbb{R}^d$, this proof works in the case a locally compact metric space, as in \cite{ambrosio2004topics}. \end{remark}
+in the sense of measures. \end{theorem} Such a result is hidden in the proof in~\cite{ambrosio2004topics} of the usual thesis of \Golab's Theorem, see also~\cite{paolini2013existence}.
+Yet in this variant, we consider a Kuratowski convergence and do not restrict the sets to be uniformly bounded, or have bounded lengths.
+This is useful for the proof of Theorem~\ref{theorem.Gamma_convergence} where we consider sequences of blow-ups of sets.
+The proof of Theorem~\ref{theorem.Golab_localversion} is given in Appendix~\ref{appendix.kuratowski_convergence}.